pmmutiti/hashtag-rotator-service/README.md

+## 📡 Hashtag Rotator Service

-This serverless microservice fetches real-time trending hashtags from Trends24.in based on a region query.
-It’s designed for civic dashboards, rotating headline widgets, and data-driven journalism tools that spotlight public conversations.
+This serverless microservice fetches **real-time trending hashtags** from [Trends24.in](https://trends24.in) based on a region query.
+It’s designed to power:

-The function parses HTML from Trends24, extracts hashtags, and returns them as JSON using the following endpoint structure:

-GET /api/trends?region=kenya

-## 📜 License This project is licensed under the MIT License © 2025 Peter M. Mutiti.
-You're free to use, modify, and deploy this tool for civic and public good.
-See the LICENSE file for details.
+- 🏛️ Civic dashboards
+- 📰 Data-driven journalism tools
+- 🎯 Rotating headline widgets that spotlight public conversations

+---

+## 🔧 How It Works

+- Fetches and parses live HTML from Trends24
+- Extracts trending hashtags by region
+- Returns structured JSON via a simple REST API

+### 🧪 Example Endpoint